gardener-attic/component-cli/docs/reference/component-cli_component-archive_signature_sign_rsa.md

-      --private-key string          path to private key file used for signing --recursive                   recursively sign and upload all referenced component descriptors --registry-config string      path to the dockerconfig.json with the oci registry authentication information --signature-name string       name of the signature to verify --skip-access-types strings   comma separated list of access types that will not be digested and signed --upload-base-url string      target repository context to upload the signed cd
+      --private-key string          path to private key file used for signing --recursive                   recursively sign and upload all referenced component descriptors --registry-config string      path to the dockerconfig.json with the oci registry authentication information --signature-name string       name of the signature
+      --skip-access-types strings   comma separated list of access types that will not be digested and signed --upload-base-url string      target repository context to upload the signed cd
 ```